stride3d/stride-docs/en/manual/scenes/entities/transform/world-units.md

 # World units

-This page the units used by Stride for transforming entities.
+This page describes the units used by Stride for transforming entities.

 ## Position